No matter what you love to do in summer, we’ve got sustainable swimwear styles for every personality!

 Finally!
 A swimwear brand that’s handmade, uses recycled fabrics and packaging and a sustainable manufacturing processes, too!
-And if that’s not enough, the brand, founded by couple Emily May Tait and Marcos Hugo Bello, supports the Regeneration System, which puts an end to unnecessary waste of polyamide material by using nylon fabric made from ECONYL® yarn.
+And if that’s not enough, the brand supports the Regeneration System, which puts an end to unnecessary waste of polyamide material by using nylon fabric made from ECONYL® yarn.

 Got a bad case of wanderlust?
 Eco Gypsy swimwear comes to you straight from Bali, where it’s handmade by local women from cotton, locally sourced shells and feathers and other materials.
-These gorgeous bikinis are loved by not only Victoria’s Secret models, but Gwyneth Paltrow, too, who is now selling them on her Goop website!
+These gorgeous sustainable swimwear styles are loved by not only Victoria’s Secret models, but Gwyneth Paltrow, too, who is now selling them on her Goop website!

 Patagonia is well known for its ethical practices, so it’s no surprise their swimwear line is produced under safe, fair, legal and humane working conditions throughout the supply chain.
-These designs are perfect for the practical thinking woman, as they work for loads of outdoor activities: water skiing, surfing, kayaking, and oh yeah – swimming!
+These sustainable swimwear styles are perfect for the practical thinking woman, as they work for loads of outdoor activities: water skiing, surfing, kayaking, and oh yeah – swimming!

 Beach culture merges with high fashion in this gorgeous swimwear, which wouldn’t be out of place in Ibiza, St Tropez, Punta del Este or any of the world’s other most stylish hotspots.
 The brand’s highly original and often hand-embroidered designs have made it one of the most recognisable names in organic-made swimwear, but La Isla has also been lauded for its use of recycled PET fabric in their creations.

-Criss crossed backs, enticing ties and humorous patterns are but a few techniques Shapes in the Sand uses that will appeal to the woman who likes to express herself with a bit of cheek.
+Criss crossed backs, enticing ties and humorous patterns are but a few of the sustainable swimwear styles Shapes in the Sand uses.
+They all appeal to the woman who likes to express herself with a bit of cheek.
 Handmade in Australia from recycled materials, Shapes in the Sand’s designs are perfect for the woman who thinks her most attractive quality is her sense of humour and fun.

-Hipsters’ natural habitat is generally far from the beach – so they face a dilemma when leaving their urban environments: what to wear?
+Fashionistas’ natural habitats are generally far from the beach – so they face a dilemma when leaving their urban environments: what to wear?
 Araks Yeramyan’s designs solve this problem: her work incorporates colours and shapes that are distinctively ‘now’ and are so stylish, you could easily incorporate some of these styles into an urban outfit: just imagine adding jeans or a skirt to one of her chic tops and you’ll see what we mean.